MahmoudAboelazm/files2share/README.md

 # Files2share

 <a href="https://files2share.netlify.app/" target="_blank">Files2share</a> is a
-web app for sharing files between the devices on your local network without uploading them to any server, it's peer-to-peer using WebRTC.
+web app for sharing files between the devices on your local network.

+### Update:

+The project uses QR Code to connect two devices, nothing goes to the server, and all the connections are made on the client side by scanning the QR Code on both devices.

 > Inspired by
 > <a href="https://github.com/RobinLinus/snapdrop" target="_blank">Snapdrop</a>